Definitive Guide to Cardinal Nesting Location, Behavior and Eggs

 What are the characteristics of Cardinal nests?
 Northern Cardinals construct modest, bowl-like nests composed of plant materials.
 Keep an eye out for the delicate twig framework, which is nearly twice as wide as it is tall.
 The exterior of the nest might appear somewhat untidy, but its interior cup maintains a tidy and rounded shape.

-Size of Cardinal Nests:
+Size of Cardinal Nesting:

 Cardinals fabricate small, cup-shaped nests that are adequately spacious to accommodate the incubating female and her brood of two or three chicks.
 Let’s delve into the measurements of an average Northern Cardinal nest: